-Having too many OKRs means, you will not be able to focus on any of your goals or that some tasks are not done at all.
+Having too many OKRs means, you will not be able to focus on any of your goals nor deliver everything that you have planned

 ||Key Results per Objective